nikolasbasler/BPhage/README.md

 sed -i "s|\$VSC_SCRATCH\/BPhage|${intermediate}|g" scripts/HPC/*.slrm
 mkdir -p $intermediate
 ```
 - All set!
-I will refer to `$intermediate` in this readme as the path to the intermediate storage but the variable does not have to remain set beyond this point.
+I will refer to `$intermediate` in this README as the path to the intermediate storage but the variable does not have to remain set beyond this point.

 ### Download
 - `download_raw_reads.slrm` (XXX): Download the raw data of this study from the SRA and rename the files.